SquareGPS/navixy-api/docs/backend-api/how-to/how-to-work-with-notifications.md

 ---
-title: How to work with notifications
+title: How to use rules
 description: How to work with notifications that can be received by triggering alerts.
 ---